 I personally can’t stomach the idea of going into debt for a wedding.
 A financial hole isn't worth carrying a bouquet.
 But I do think that these circumstances can cause some real internal conflict for many people.

-Or be there for her on the biggest day of her life, even if it means flipping your cushions upside-down for spare change?
+Or should you be there for her on the biggest day of her life, even if it means flipping your cushions upside-down for spare change?

 There’s no black and white answer here.
 It’s a decision that each guest or bridal party member needs to make for him or herself.
 However, for anyone who’s in this situation or who will be in the future, I’d offer this sage advice: you can turn down the offer.
 There’s a reason you’re asked to do this – and not told.